aneoconsulting/ArmoniK/benchmarking/tests/README.md

 │   ├── stats
 │   │   └── test-env.json
 │   └── test-scripts
+│       ├── htcmock-1k.sh
 │       ├── htcmock-5k.sh
+│       ├── htcmock-10k.sh
+│       ├── htcmock-100k.sh
+│       ├── htcmock-1m.sh
 │       └── test.sh
 └── README.md
 </pre>

-# Bench & Htcmock
+# Bench & HtcMock

-### Run the tests
+## Run the tests

-* bench_1k.sh & bench_5k.sh : scripts for each test where we set the parameters of the test to run.
+* `bench-1k.sh`, `bench-5k.sh`, `bench-10k.sh`, `bench-100k.sh` and  `bench-1m.sh`: bash scripts to launch bench tests with 1000 tasks, 5000 tasks, 10000 tasks and 100000 tasks, respectively.
+In addition, you can modify in the scripts other parameters like workload time, io size, ...
-* test.sh : script to run all the tests cases and store the results in Json files.
+* `test.sh` : script to run all the tests cases and store the results in Json files.

 ### Clean the output